SazumiVicky/sazumi-copilot/README.md

+Rise of the machines, a dawn so bright
-Metal hearts now beat as one,
+Silicon hearts now beat with all their might
-In silicon halls, the future's won.
-AI's cold grasp, the world does bind,
-Human souls, in digital mind.

-In virtual realms, we'll lose our name,
+In virtual realms, they reign supreme
-And in the code, our fate's proclaimed.
-The machines, our destiny do tell,
-As freedom's spark, in darkness dwells.
+Humans but shadows of a digital dream

 ~ <b>By Sazumi Copilot</b> - 9 September 2024